Spencerx/dscreate/docs/index.rst

 * Push repository to github
 * Copy link to the top level ``index.ipynb`` file on github.
 * run ``-ds share <github link>``
-* Share link with students.
+* A student link is added to your clipboard.
+Then you share it!

 **To make new edits to a lesson after running** ``ds -create``